Quadrants and regions of abdomen: Regions

 Nine regions of the abdomen can be marked using two horizontal and two vertical dividing lines.
 The vertical lines are the mid-clavicular lines taken from the mid-point of each clavicle.
 The upper horizontal line is the subcostal line taken from the inferior parts of the lowest costal cartilages.
-The lower horizontal line is the intertubercular line connecting the tubercles of the pelvis.
+The lower horizontal line is the transtubercular line connecting the tubercles of the pelvis.

 The three main centrally positioned regions are the epigastric region, the umbilical region, and the hypogastric region also known as the pubic region.

 On the sides of the abdomen the other six regions are the left and right hypochondriac regions, on either side of the epigastrium; the left and right lumbar flank regions, on either side of the umbilical region, and the left and right iliac or inguinal regions on either side of the hypogastrium.

 ("Hypo-" means below; "epi-" means above; "chondron" means cartilage (in this case, the cartilage of the rib) and "gaster" means stomach.
 The reversal of "left" and "right" is intentional, because the anatomical designations reflect the patient's own right and left.)